-Custom shaped stickers.
-Sticker sheets.
-Strategically getting ahead of people in a queue.
-They all have one thing in common: cut lines.
+The essential step to make your wild and wonderful shapes come to life is: cut lines.
 But what are cut lines?
-And how do they apply to stickers?
+Why must you have them?
 Don’t worry, we’ve created a quick guide to help answer these very questions.
-Sticker to these tips, and you’ll be an expert in no time.Â
+Follow to these tips, and you’ll be an expert in no time.

 What are cut lines?